hal-9001-v/hal-9001-v.github.io/_posts/2022-10-6-Pathfinding-principles.markdown

 ### The Basics
 It goes like this:

-* Agents(bad guys, animals...) want to move around the space.
+* Agents(bad guys, animals...) want to move around in space.
 * Space has to be represented in code so it is easily interpreted.
     * This is the hard part.
 This task could be divided in:
         * Figuring out what the enviroment's collisions mean for the agents's navigation